More about: Grand Bazaar Tours in Istanbul

 - Turkish lamps: they are very famous and you can find them in all the colours you can imagine, standing, hanging and at very good prices.

-- Turkish amulets: do you know the famous disc with a blue eye in the middle?
+- Turkish amulets: do you know the famous disc with a blue eye in the centre?
 Well, they originate from Turkish culture and are used to fight the evil eye and bad energies.

 - Turkish tea: Turkish black tea is one of the most famous in the world, but I recommend you also explore the many other varieties you can find in the Grand Bazaar.